After a successful career in aerospace engineering for over twenty years—both in technical and leadership roles—my primary focus is now on writing.

 My essay, There’s No One Story of the Opioid Epidemic in America, was published by On Being with Krista Tippett September 22, 2017.
 This piece shares how the drug crisis ravaged my brother’s life and looks to compassion as a strategy for healing.

-I am a writer for the online magazine Contemplative Journal.
-These monthly articles provide information on the benefits of meditation and contemplation as related to The Eight Aspects of God and the body’s seven major energy centers.
+I am a former columnist for the online magazine Contemplative Journal.
+These monthly articles provide information on the benefits of meditation and contemplation as explained in my book The Eight Aspects of God, A Pathway to Bliss.

 As a columnist for New Spirit Journal (November 2011 through July 2013), I wrote a monthly column titled “Chakra Talk” where I offered readers self-healing strategies based on the principles of yoga, meditation, and energy medicine.